Ngonal/Networking-Lab-Portfolio/README.md

 Allows execution of `privileged EXEC` mode commands while in various configuration modes, such as `global configuration` mode.
 - **`exit`**
 Exits the current mode and returns to the previous mode.
+- **`show`**
+Displays operational and configuration information about the device.
+Commonly used in privileged EXEC mode to verify status, interfaces, routing, and the current configuration (e.g., show running-config, show ip interface brief).
 > 💡 **Quick Tips:**
 > - The commands available and how you interact with the device’s operating system depend on the current CLI mode.
 > - Press `TAB` to autocomplete a partially typed command or keyword.